twrobel/bikesto/bikesto/privacy-policy.md

 -   **Fulfill and manage your orders.** We may use your information to fulfill and manage your orders, payments, returns, and exchanges made through the  Apps.

 -   **To post testimonials.** We post testimonials on our  Apps  that may contain personal information.
 Prior to posting a testimonial, we will obtain your consent to use your name and testimonial.
-If you wish to update, or delete your testimonial, please contact us at  dpo.lask.studio@gmail.com  and be sure to include your name, testimonial location, and contact information.
+If you wish to update, or delete your testimonial, please contact us at   {{site[page.project].support_email}}  and be sure to include your name, testimonial location, and contact information.

 -   **Deliver targeted advertising to you.** We may use your information to develop and display content and advertising (and work with third parties who do so) tailored to your interests and/or location and to measure its effectiveness.